-Budgetary accounting measures appropriation and consumption of budget spending authority or other budgetary resources and facilitates compliance with legal constraints and controls over the use of Federal funds.
+Budgetary accounting measures the appropriation and consumption of budget spending authority or other budgetary resources.
+It also facilitates compliance with legal constraints and controls over the use of Federal funds.
 Under budgetary reporting principles, budgetary resources are consumed at the time of purchase.
 Assets and liabilities, which do not consume current budgetary resources, are not reported, and only those liabilities for which valid obligations have been established are considered to consume budgetary resources.

+Congress passed the Consolidated Appropriations Act, 2018 which funded the NRC's budget at a level of \$909.1 million for FY 2018.
+Not more than \$9.5 million of the appropriation may be made available for the costs of the Office of the Commission until September 30, 2019.
+Additionally, Congress enacted a 2-year appropriation of \$12.9 million for the OIG, which was available for obligation by the NRC through September 30, 2019.

-Congress passed the Consolidated Appropriations Act, 2017 that funded the NRC's budget at a level of \$905 million for FY 2017.
+In FY 2017, Congress passed the Consolidated Appropriations Act, 2017 which funded the NRC's budget at a level of \$905 million for FY 2017.
 Not more than \$7.5 million of the appropriation may be made available for the costs of the Office of the Commission until September 30, 2018.
 Additionally, Congress enacted a 2-year appropriation of \$12.1 million for the OIG, which is available for obligation by the NRC through September 30, 2018.

-In FY 2016, Congress passed the Consolidated Appropriations Act, 2016 that funded the NRC's budget at a level of \$990 million for FY 2016.
-Not more than \$7.5 million of the appropriation be made available for the costs of the Office of the Commission until September 30, 2017.
-Additionally, Congress enacted a 2-year appropriation of \$12.1 million for the OIG, which was available for obligation by the NRC through September 30, 2017.